Anoenymous/DaL/README.md

 # Demo Experiment
-The main program *DaL_main.py* defaultly runs a demo experiment that evaluates *DaL* with 5 sample sizes of *Lrzip*, each repeated 30 times, without hyperparameter tuning (to save time).
+The main program *DaL_main.py* defaultly runs a demo experiment that evaluates *DaL* with 5 sample sizes of *Lrzip*, each repeated 30 times, without hyperparameter tuning (to save demonstration time).

-A succussful run would produce similar messages as below:
+A **succussful run** would produce similar messages as below:

         Run 1
         N_train:  127